 Associate's programs may be offered in automotive repair or automotive technology.
 Through a combination of classroom instruction and hands-on training, students have the opportunity to gain knowledge and skills for performing diagnostic tests and repairs.

-Students in such a degree program can learn how to diagnose, service, test and repair vehicles and their mechanical systems.
+An Associate's in Car Mechanics gives students hands-on training in the automotive industry, helping them diagnose and repair different types of vehicles.
+A high school diploma or equivalent is required to be accepted into this program.
+Students in this program can learn how to diagnose, service, test and repair vehicles and their mechanical systems.
 Typical core courses may include:

 - Engine performance

 Upon graduation, students can be qualified for entry-level positions in repair shops and dealerships.
 According to the U.S. Bureau of Labor and Statistics (BLS), employment of automotive service technicians and mechanics was expected to increase by 9% from 2012-2022 (www.bls.gov).
 Despite the increase in technology and number of cars in use, the consolidation within the automobile industry might have a negative impact on growth.
 In May 2014, the BLS reported the annual mean salary for these technicians and mechanics was $39,980.

 The BLS states that certification from the National Institute for Automotive Service Excellence (ASE) is standard among automotive technicians (www.ase.com).
 Applicants do not need to fulfill specific education requirements, but they do need to pass the certification exam as well as possess a minimum of two years of experience.
 In certain instances, formal training may be substituted with work experience.